Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Introduction

-Recent studies on single view 3D generation can be broadly classified into two main categories: 3D native approaches and optimization-based 2D lifting approaches.
-The former \cite{wang2023rodin,jun2023shap,gupta20233dgen,du2024generative,muller2023diffrf,nichol2022point} rely on large, manually annotated datasets and significant computational resources to train large-scale neural networks, thereby enabling efficient, 3D-consistent outputs at inference time.
+Recent studies on single-view 3D generation can be broadly classified into two main categories: 3D native approaches and optimization-based 2D lifting approaches.
+The former \cite{wang2023rodin,jun2023shap,gupta20233dgen,du2024generative,muller2023diffrf,nichol2022point} relies on large, manually annotated datasets and significant computational resources to train large-scale neural networks, thereby enabling efficient, 3D-consistent outputs at inference time.
 However, these methods still struggle to produce realistic details.
 Meanwhile, 2D diffusion models \cite{rombach2022high,ho2020denoising} have shown remarkable capabilities in image generation, opening new possibilities for 3D tasks.
 SyncDreamer \cite{liu2023syncdreamer} and MVD-Fusion \cite{hu2024mvd} extend 2D diffusion models to capture the joint probability distribution of multiview images, achieving satisfying novel view synthesis results.
-On the other hand, diffusion models can act as a bridge between 2D images and 3D objects.
-A prime example is Dreamfusion \cite{poole2022dreamfusion}, which introduce Score Distillation Sampling (SDS) to distill 3D geometry and appearance from a pretrained 2D diffusion model.
+On the other hand, diffusion models act as a bridge between 2D images and 3D objects.
+A prime example is Dreamfusion \cite{poole2022dreamfusion}, which introduces Score Distillation Sampling (SDS) to distill 3D geometry and appearance from a pretrained 2D diffusion model.
 This SDS technique has become central to many recent 2D lifting methods, where it is often used to optimize Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf}, mitigating inconsistencies and ambiguities while modeling rich 3D content.
+Unlike NeRF-based approaches which require hours of optimization, 3D Gaussian Splatting \cite{kerbl20233d} achieves efficient reconstruction with significantly lower memory and time consumption.
+DreamGaussian \cite{tang2023dreamgaussian} brings 3D Gaussian Splatting into the generative realm by using SDS to inject 2D prior knowledge into the 3D Gaussians, thus boosting generation efficiency while maintaining quality.
+However, its outputs still suffer from issues like blurry back views and oversaturated textures.